cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-Note that regular `lambda`s cannot propagate `unsafe` attributes.
-When an `unsafe` `lambda` escapes, it can be called directly without an `unsafe` context without causing compilation errors.
-When needing to call `unsafe` functions within a `lambda`, it's recommended to make the call within an `unsafe` block:
+It should be noted that ordinary `lambda` cannot pass the `unsafe` attribute.
+When an `unsafe` `lambda` escapes, it can be directly called without an `unsafe` context without any compilation errors.
+When you need to call an `unsafe` function in `lambda`, it is recommended to call it in an `unsafe` block, refer to the following use case:

 <!-- run -->